-So, in conclusion, there already were seven figures in the Action Soldiers of the World series before the Mountie was issued; they included both a British Commando and a Canadian Commando, although they looked entirely identical.
-Given this, perhaps the Mountie should be considered the eighth figure in the series?
+So, in conclusion, one could say that there were seven figures in the Action Soldiers of the World series before the Mountie was issued; they included both a British Commando and a Canadian Commando; but they looked identical.
+Given this, perhaps the Mountie should now be considered the eighth figure in the series?

 Shown below are the covers of the three editions of The Complete Encyclopedia To GI Joe.

 The Mountie Makes the Scene

 Most of my earliest memories of the GI Joe Mountie figure are pretty clear (for reasons that will become obvious to you given the frustrations that I encountered in obtaining this, even in 1966, hard-to-obtain action figure).

 By the latter half of 1966, I was already a diehard 12-inch action figure collector, having obtained my first two GI Joes at Christmastime in 1964.
 With the recent release of the six "Soldiers of the World" GI Joe action figures (and my recent acquisition of the Australian Jungle Fighter), my passion for GI Joe was still at an all-time high.